LordGolias/antistasi/README.md

 - `Revive/`: scripts used for the revive system
 - `scheduler.sqf`: contains all functions for distributed execution
 - `spawn.sqf`: contains all functions for spawn execution
+- `dictionary.sqf`: contains the API to store serializable data

 ## Initialization